andreselia/B250-data-analysis/docs/0_before_you_start.md

 !!
 This is important!

 `BASE_DIR` has to be set as an environmental variable.
 When running a script (any script), the script will try to load this variable to find the correct location of the data.
+Therefore, any mention of `YOUR_DIR` is a self-named directory.

 So, do the following: